rus0000/jsinheritance/README.md

 ## "Function" and "Object" terms mess
 Close your eyes and take this as given.

-JavaScript authors have named a function with name `Object`.
-Then they have named another function with name `Function`.
-And then they have made every function in a system to be an object.
+JavaScript authors have named a function, with the name `Object`.
+Then, they have named another function, with the name `Function`.
+And then, they have made every function in a system to be an object.

 Of course, it is confusing.
 But only for the first time.
 Then you get used.